mikevalstar/medusajs/README.md

 ### clear = function(key)

-Clear a cached item, if no key is set all items will be cleared
+Clear a cached item, if no key is set all items will be cleared.
+Returns true if an item was cleared.

+_You may also clear cache items using a wildcard characters e.g. Medusa.clear('sample*')_

 ### settings = function(newSettings)